How Memori Works

 Memory Types

-When you have a conversation through a Memori-wrapped LLM client, Advanced Augmentation extracts structured memories in the background:
+When you have a conversation through a Memori-wrapped LLM client, Advanced Augmentation extracts structured memories in the background.
+Agent trace & execution memories are captured via integrations such as OpenClaw, Hermes and Claude Code, which send tool calls, decisions, and outcomes directly to Memori:

 | Type | What it captures | Example |